thomasbreydo/thomasbreydo/README.md

 ### Hi there 👋

-I'm an avid programmer and CS enthusiast interested in math and technology.
+I'm an NYC-based developer, student, and CS enthusiast interested in math and tech.
 Check out [my website](https://thomasbreydo.com/).

 ### Data science 🧪